Kawerau Power Station

 The Kawerau Power Station is a 100-megawatt geothermal power plant located just outside the town of Kawerau in the Bay of Plenty Region of New Zealand.
-The power station is situated within the Kawerau geothermal field, which is part of the Taupo Volcanic Zone.
+The power station is situated within the Kawerau geothermal field, which is part of the Taupō Volcanic Zone.
 Completed in July 2008 by Mighty River Power at a cost of NZ$300 million, the plant's capacity proved greater than expected.
-The station is the largest single generator geothermal plant in New Zealand.
+The station is the largest single-generator geothermal plant in New Zealand.

 Energy production

+Kawerau is the world's premiere geothermal field, with multiple installations.
+Earlier known as the Onepu hydrothermal area, the hot springs had been used for centuries but in the 1950s the New Zealand Government with Fletcher Trust and Investment Limited began the development of the field to supply steam for the new Tasman Pulp and Paper mill.
+A portion of the steam is used to generate electricity for use within the mill, however, external power stations also have been constructed.

+TG1: 1984, 2·4 MW (38°3'53"S 176°43'20"E)

+ORMAT binary cycle.
+Also known as TOI for Tarawera ORMAT Installation.
+The first binary cycle plant in NZ.

+Half-hourly generation data for this station are summed with those for station TG2 in data published by the Electricity authority.